Huffman coding: n-ary Huffman coding

-The n-ary Huffman algorithm uses the {0, 1,..., n − 1} alphabet to encode message and build an n-ary tree.
+The n-ary Huffman algorithm uses an alphabet of size n, typically {0, 1, ..., n-1}, to encode messages and build an n-ary tree.
 This approach was considered by Huffman in his original paper.
-The same algorithm applies as for binary ($n = 2$) codes, except that the n least probable symbols are taken together, instead of just the 2 least probable.
-Note that for n greater than 2, not all sets of source words can properly form an n-ary tree for Huffman coding.
-In these cases, additional 0-probability place holders must be added.
-This is because the tree must form an n to 1 contractor; for binary coding, this is a 2 to 1 contractor, and any sized set can form such a contractor.
-If the number of source words is congruent to 1 modulo n−1, then the set of source words will form a proper Huffman tree.
+The same algorithm applies as for binary ($n = 2$) codes, but instead of combining the two least likely symbols, the n least likely symbols are grouped together.

+Note that for n > 2, not all sets of source words can properly form a complete n-ary tree for Huffman coding.
+In these cases, additional placeholder symbols with 0 probability may need to be added.
+This is because the structure of the tree needs to repeatedly join n branches into one - also known as an "n to 1" combination.
+For binary coding, this is a "2 to 1" combination, which works with any number of symbols.
+For n-ary coding, a complete tree is only possible when the total number of symbols (real + placeholders) leaves a remainder of 1 when divided by (n-1).